ARMify-Project/SVDSuite/README.md

 In addition, **SVDConv** was extended with the options `--debug-output-text` and `--debug-output-json`, allowing developers to inspect how *SVDConv* internally resolves, normalizes, and transforms SVD files.
 These extensions greatly improve transparency and helped align **SVDSuite**'s behavior with that of *SVDConv*, even in the presence of undocumented logic.
 The modified version is hosted [here](https://github.com/ARMify-Project/devtools).

-> [!NOTE]
-> The long-term goal is to merge **SVDSuite** into the [cmsis-svd](https://github.com/cmsis-svd/cmsis-svd) repository and release it as version 1.0.
-The author of SVDSuite is also an active maintainer of the [CMSIS-SVD](https://github.com/cmsis-svd) project.

 ## Installation